jerensh/Design-and-Development-Exercise/README.md

 util package ->
               Base() - abstract class

               HouseHold() - defines household by implementing encalpsulation.

-              HouseHoldDatabase() - extend Base() class and has overriden method and instance method which gets houseHolds which is older than 18.
+              HouseHoldDatabase() - extends Base() class and has overriden method and instance method which gets houseHolds which is older than 18.

               LastThenFirstComparator() - utility for comparing the lastName then firstName.